13 Iconic Performance Cars of the 2000s Everyone Needs to Drive

-American muscle, European luxury, and Japanese reliability are all on offer, so you can pick and choose depending on your preferences.
+Whether you’re looking for American muscle, European luxury, or Japanese ingenuity, you can pick and choose on the used car market.

-We’ve gathered a list of some excellent performance cars from this era.
-While some require deeper pockets, they’re all relatively affordable.
+We’ve created a list of some excellent performance cars from this era.
+While some require deeper pockets than others, they’re all relatively affordable.
 However, in many cases, prices are already on the rise and will probably skyrocket in the not-too-distant future.
+All the prices are from reliable sources, such as Cars.com, Hagerty, KBB, etc.

 Chevrolet Corvette C5

-The C5 Chevrolet Corvette was the last car available with pop-up headlights; if you ask us, that alone is a good enough reason to buy one.
-However, if you need a bit more convincing, how about the fact that it has an LS V8 engine, a manual transmission, and rear-wheel drive?
+Built from 1997 to 2004, the C5 Chevrolet Corvette was one of the last volume production cars to use pop up headlights, alongside the Lotus Esprit; if you ask me, that’s the only reason you’ll ever need to buy one.
+Those who require a bit more convincing should also consider the fact that it has an LS V8 engine, a manual transmission, and rear-wheel drive.

-The Corvette has always been capable of upsetting contemporary supercars, and that was also the case with the C5—especially in Z06 guise, as it could reach 60 mph in under 4 seconds.
+The ‘Vette is an American icon, and it has always been capable of upsetting contemporary supercars.
+That was also the case with the C5, especially in Z06 guise, with 0 to 60 mph runs typically right around four seconds depending on the year and the test.
 A base-model C5 ‘Vette can be found for less than $15,000, making it a proper performance car bargain.

 Porsche 987 Boxster

-The original 986 Porsche Boxster was launched in the ‘90s and lasted to the mid-2000s, so it still counts as a 2000s car.
+Porsche introduced the original 986 Boxster in the ‘90s, and it stuck around until the mid-2000s, so it still counts as a 2000s car.
 If you want the cheapest possible boxer-engined Porsche, that’s the one to go for.

 S197 Ford Mustang GT

-Riding the retro-styling wave of the 2000s, Ford introduced the stunning fifth-generation S197 Mustang in 2005.
-It resembled the original ‘Stang from the 1960s but was packed with modern tech.
+In 2005, Ford jumped on the retro-styling wave of the 2000s when it introduced the stunning fifth-generation S197 Mustang.
+It rolled off the showroom floor with several styling cues from the 1960s ‘Stang, but packed with modern tech.

-Early Mustang GTs had the modular 4.6-liter V8, which was replaced by the 5.0-liter unit in 2010.
-Power increased from 300 horsepower to 420 wild stallions, but later models come with a substantial price hike.
+Early fifth-gen Mustang GTs were powered by the modular 4.6-liter V8, but it was replaced by the 5.0-liter unit in 2011.
+That move meant power increased from 300 hp to 412 hp for 2011 to 2012 cars, and then 420 hp for 2013 to 2014 models, but later models do come with a substantial price hike on the used market.
 Thanks to a massive selection of aftermarket parts, it’s possible to modify the older cars to produce ridiculous amounts of power as well.

 E46 BMW M3

-The E46 is arguably the best and most popular BMW M3 generation.
+Most enthusiasts and car journalists will tell you that the E46 is arguably the best BMW M3 generation for those looking for the purest driving experience.
 Granted, the E30 is more desirable, but prices for those have skyrocketed, making them unobtainable for all but the wealthiest enthusiasts.

-With a naturally aspirated 3.2-liter inline-six engine producing between 338 and 360 horsepower, the E46 M3 can reach 60 mph in under five seconds.
-It has been around for close to a quarter of a century now, but it has aged well and still looks great today.
+In U.S. spec, the naturally aspirated 3.2-liter inline-six was rated at 333 hp, while many non U.S. specs list 343 PS (about 338 hp).
+The CSL was higher, but the standard E46 M3 sits in the low to mid 300s and can still reach 60 mph in under five seconds.
+It has been around for a quarter of a century now, but it has aged well and still looks great today.
+Prices are currently rising, but according to Cars.com, it’s possible to find a clean example for $20,000.

 Nissan 350Z

-With around 300 horsepower, the Nissan 350Z is in a different league than most Japanese sports cars from this era, such as the Miata, Celica, and MR-2 Spyder.
-Mazda’s RX-8 could match it, but it’s among the least reliable cars ever.
-The later 350Z facelift models saw some improvements, so go for one of those if you have the money.
+Producing around 300 horsepower, the Nissan 350Z is barely in the same league as most 2-door Japanese sports cars from this era.
+Models such as the RSX, Miata, Celica, and MR-2 Spyder couldn’t touch it.
+Mazda’s RX-8 was a close match, but that’s one of the least reliable Japanese cars ever, leaving the likes of the Honda S2000.

 Honda S2000

-As good as the Nissan 350Z is, the Honda S2000 is a much better option if you want a more visceral driving experience.
-When it arrived with a 240-horsepower 2.0-liter in 1999, it had the highest specific power output of any naturally aspirated engine, and even today, those are solid numbers.
+As good as the Nissan 350Z is, the Honda S2000 is a better option for those looking for a more visceral driving experience.
+When the S2000 arrived in 1999, it had a 2.0-liter engine pumping out 240 hp, the highest specific power output of any naturally aspirated engine.
+Even today, more than a quarter of a century later, those are solid numbers.

-The S2000 isn’t the most comfortable car to drive, and you need to rev it out in every gear in order to get the most from the engine.
-If that’s not what you want, get an ND MX-5 Miata instead.
-If you want to own a real Japanese sports car legend, be prepared to fork out a small fortune for a well-kept S2K.
+Granted, the S2000 isn’t the most comfortable car to drive, and it needs to be revved out in every gear to extract all the horses from the engine.
+If you want a Japanese convertible that’s friendlier as an everyday driver, get an ND MX-5 Miata instead.
+Well-kept S2000s also cost a small fortune, so be prepared to open your wallet wide if you want to own this Japanese sports car legend.

 E85 BMW Z4 M

-The E85 BMW Z4 M succeeded the BMW Z3, and just like its predecessor, it’s something of a parts-bin special.
-However, that doesn’t take away from the fact that it’s an excellent German sports car.
+The E85 BMW Z4 M was the BMW Z3’s successor, and just like the old Z3, it’s something of a parts-bin special.
+However, that doesn’t take anything away from the fact that this is an excellent German sports car for the budget-conscious driver.

-Basic models are great alternatives to the Mazda Miata, but the Z4 M is a proper performance car with tons of potential.
-Under the hood, it has the same inline-six engine as the E46 M3, which translates into a 0 to 60 mph time of just 4.8 seconds.
+Lesser models can be considered great alternatives to the Mazda Miata, fun daily drivers with usable power.
+The Z4 M is a whole different beast.
+This is a proper performance car with tons of potential.
+Under the hood, it has the same inline-six engine as the E46 M3, translating to a 0 to 60 mph time of a mere 4.8 seconds.

 W204 Mercedes C63 AMG